Maintaining a Healthy Skin Barrier

 Importance of Antioxidants and Omega-3 Fatty Acids:

-Antioxidants help protect the skin from damage caused by free radicals, while omega-3 fatty acids support skin health by reducing inflammation and maintaining moisture levels.
-Including foods rich in antioxidants and omega-3 fatty acids in your diet can promote healthy skin from the inside out.
+Antioxidants protect the skin from damage by free radicals.
+Omega-3 fatty acids help skin health by reducing inflammation and keeping moisture levels.
+Eating foods high in antioxidants and omega-3 fatty acids can help keep your skin healthy from the inside out.

 Selection of Foods Beneficial for Skin Health: